oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab1.md

 # Set up a physical or Virtual Machine; choose your flavor (Bare metal (pc), Azure, AWS, Virtual Box, VMware, Gnome Boxes, etc.)

 ## Choose your Deb.
-Linux based flavor (Ubuntu, Debian, Mint, etc.)
+Linux-based flavor (Ubuntu, Debian, Mint, etc.)

+-Download ISO and boot to install.

+- Follow the installation process and make sure to:

 -Create Admin user with password.

 -Add Desire Host-name.

--Check desired desktop environment or uncheck if you are planning to run headless.
+-Check desired desktop environment or uncheck if you plan to run headless.
+For beginners, choose Mate or Cinnamon.

--After install make sure to update your fresh install.
+-After installation, make sure to update your fresh install.

 #The command might vary depending on the chosen distribution.